“`html

 The Power of an Operational Plan in Reaching Goals

 Many workers struggle to connect daily tasks with company goals.
 A clear operational plan bridges this gap.
 It explicitly links daily work to strategic goals, keeping teams focused.
-An operational plan transforms vague goals into actionable steps, clarifying team members’ roles and improving productivity toward the company’s long-term goals.
+An operational plan transforms vague goals into actionable steps, clarifying team members’ roles and improving productivity towards the company’s long-term goals.
 Operational plans should address how the business will measure progress toward operational objectives.

 Aligning with the Strategic Vision